LaswitchTech/pythonStartupMonitor/docs/usage.md

 ## Help Message
 ```
 $ ./run.sh --help
-usage: monitor.py [-h] [--console] [--verbose] [--install] [--uninstall] [--configure] [--start] [--stop] [--add HOST] [--remove HOST]
+usage: monitor.py [-h] [--console] [--verbose] [--install] [--uninstall] [--start] [--stop] [--configure]

 Raspberry Pi Startup Info Script

 options:
   -h, --help   show this help message and exit
   --console    Only display the information without sending the notification.
   --verbose    Echo the sensor readings to the console.
   --install    Install the script as a systemd service.
   --uninstall  Uninstall the script as a systemd service.
-  --configure    Configure the script settings.
   --start      Start the service if installed.
   --stop       Stop the service if installed.
+  --configure  Configure the script settings.

 Examples:
   python3 ./monitor.py --verbose